Trust and controlled money accounts

 What is trust money?

-Trust money is the money a solicitor holds on behalf of a client or other people in the course of, or in connection with, the provision of legal services.
+Trust money is the money a law practice holds on behalf of a client or other people in the course of, or in connection with, the provision of legal services.
 For example, where money is held for the payment of stamp duty during the purchase of property, or received from the proceeds of a court action.

-How must a solicitor handle trust money?
+How must a law practice handle trust money?